SimonCarlson/thesis/notes/logbook.md

 26/2-19:
 I'm not sure git branches are worth using in this project.
 Notes and the rendered thesis are a hassle to handle between branches and they don't really add anything since I have complete control over the repo anyway
+Added acknowledgements placeholder
+Separated RISE supevisor from KTH supervisor
+Added keywords in Swedish as well

 25/2-19:
 The profiles will most likely be very small.
 SUIT does not require very many configurations to be chosen apart from protocols.
 Key/hash algorithms are the obvious ones.